AFRICA

 10) Is "change of control" of a business required?

-Yes, generally a transaction will be subject to merger control when it results in a change of control over a business entity or assets.
-Furthermore, transactions that result in the establishment of a new business under the joint control of independent economic agents will also comply with the “change of control” requirement.
+Yes, a transaction will be subject to merger control when it results in a change of control over a business entity or assets.
+Furthermore, transactions that result in the establishment of a new business under the joint control of independent economic agents will also be considered a “change of control”.

 11) How is “control” defined?